joist-framework/joist/README.md

 This toolkit is here to help provide just the functionality you need and nothing more.
 Use with Lit, FAST, Vanilla WC, Node, wherever you find yourself.

-NOTE: This branch is for the upcoming 4.0 release.
-View the 3.0 branch for current docss

 ## Packages

 | Package                                  | Description                              |